pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

 you deployed on Pachyderm Hub.
 Pachyderm Hub uses the latest release of Pachyderm so we recommend that you use the same version for `pachctl`.

-To set the correct Pachyderm context, you need to use the IP address of your cluster that is available in the Pachyderm Hub UI under **Details**.
+To set the correct Pachyderm context, you need to use the hostname of your cluster that is available in the Pachyderm Hub UI under **Connect**.

 **Note:** `kubectl` commands are not supported for the clusters deployed on Pachyderm Hub.